weizh888/PokeAlarmWiki/Filters.md

     }
 ```

-**Filtering on multiple combinations of parameter, a.k., "Multifiltering".** You can have multiple.
-For example, we want either:
+####Filtering on multiple combinations of parameters, a.k.a., "Multifiltering".
+You can have multiple filter sets for a particular pokemon.
+For example, if we want either:

-1) A perfect Bulbasaur within 100m that has either Power Whip or Seed Bomb as a charge move
+1) A perfect Bulbasaur within 100m that has either Power Whip or Seed Bomb as a charge move, or
 2) Any Bulbasaur within 150m

-To accomplish this within the same `filters.json`, use the following as a template:
+we would configure our `filters.json` for Bulbasaur like so:

 ```json
     "pokemon":{